RemixFusion/MegaCraft-XenForo2-Docker/README.md

 ## config.php

 Update your XenForo `config.php` with these values.
-Replace MARIADB_USER, MARIADB_PASSWORD, and MARIADB_DATABASE.
+Replace MARIADB_PASSWORD.

 ```php